 - Completion of a minimum of 43 credit hours.

-- Completion of the specific General Education requirements listed in A above with a grade of C- or higher.
+- Completion of the specific General Education requirements listed in section A. of program requirements with a grade of "C" or higher.

-- MTH 130(3) or higher, chemistry, and anatomy will be given additional points in the selection process if completed by the January 31 application date.
+- MTH 135(3) or a higher numbered mathematics course listed in the General Education Quantitative Literacy requirement, chemistry, and anatomy will be given additional points in the selection process if completed by the January 31 application date.

 - Meet technical standards of the program in order to successfully undertake the course of study.
 These standards are available upon request from the program.

 - Submit evidence of current immunizations (MMR, Tetanus, Varicella, complete Hepatitis B series, and a PPD or evidence of appropriate medical follow-up for PPD positive individuals).

 - Current American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification.
 AHA course information and requirements may be accessed at http://www.onlineAHA.org.